TURKS AND CAICOS ISLANDS

 respective descriptions such as by race, national or social origin, political or other opinion, colour, religion, language, creed,

-which are not accorded to persons of another such description.
+privileges or advantages which are not accorded to persons of another such description.

 (4) Subsection (1) shall not apply to any law so far as that law makes provision—

-the grant of licences);
+grant of licences);

-(b) with respect to the entry into or exclusion from, or the employment, engaging in any business or profession, movement or
+(b)with respect to the entry into or exclusion from, or the employment, engaging in any business or profession, movement or

-(c) for the application, in the case of persons of any such description as is mentioned in subsection (3) (or of persons connected with
+(c)for the application, in the case of persons of any such description as is mentioned in subsection (3) (or of persons connected with

 such persons) of the law with respect to adoption, marriage, divorce, burial, devolution of property on death or other like matters that